Strawberry Prince: History

-Strawberry Prince's music has been featured in other media, particularly in the Yo-kai Watch franchise.
-The songs "Gingira ginga" and "Dai uchū Rendezvous" were used as ending themes for the video game Yo-kai Watch Jam: Yo-kai Academy Y – Waiwai Gakuen Seikatsu and as opening themes for the anime Yo-kai Watch Jam – Yo-kai Academy Y: Close Encounters of the N Kind, and the song "Yōkai Watch" was used as the opening theme for the video game Yo-kai Watch 4++.
-The song "Start" was also used as the opening theme for the second season of the anime Cardfight!!
-Vanguard overDress, and the song "Accelerate" was used as the opening theme for the second season of Cardfight!!
-Vanguard will+Dress.
+Strawberry Prince's music has been featured in other media, particularly in the Yo-kai Watch and Cardfight!!
+Vanguard franchises.
+The songs "Gingira Ginga" and "Dai Uchū Rendezvous" were used as ending themes for the video game Yo-kai Watch Jam: Yo-kai Academy Y – Waiwai Gakuen Seikatsu and as opening themes for the anime Yo-kai Watch Jam – Yo-kai Academy Y: Close Encounters of the N Kind, and the song "Yōkai Watch" was used as the opening theme for the video game Yo-kai Watch 4++.
+In the Cardfight!!
+Vanguard series, the song "Start" was used as the opening theme for the second season of the anime Cardfight!!
+Vanguard overDress, the song "Accelerate" was used as the opening theme for the second season of Cardfight!!
+Vanguard will+Dress, and the song "Shukumei" was used as the opening theme for the second season of Cardfight!!
+Vanguard Divinez.
 In February 2022, the members appeared in an anime-style television commercial for Meiji Seika.
+In 2023, Strawberry Prince was invited to participate in NHK Kōhaku Uta Gassen, an annual New Year's Eve television special that features Japan's top musical acts.
+The group sang "Suki Suki Seijin" and appeared on stage as 3D holograms of their avatars.
+The holograms mimicked the movements the actual members were performing in another studio.

-In March 2022, the YouTuber Korekore claimed that Nanamori had a fiancée and child, and accused him of infidelity.
+In March 2022, the YouTuber Korekore claimed that Nanamori had a fiancée and child and accused him of infidelity.
 STPR Inc., the parent company of the group's record label, put out a statement a few days later confirming that the allegations were true and stating that Nanamori would be going on hiatus.
 A live concert that had been scheduled for May 2022 was confirmed to be going ahead with only the other five members.
 In August 2022, Jel announced that he would be going on hiatus following a concert later that month due to depression.
-On December 14, 2022, Nanamori stated that he would be resuming his activities solo, but that he would not be rejoining Strawberry Prince for the time being.
+On December 14, 2022, Nanamori stated that he would be resuming his activities solo but that he would not be rejoining Strawberry Prince for the time being.
+Nanamori and Jel announced their returns to Strawberry Prince on January 27, 2024.
+In December 2024, Nanamori announced that he would be stepping back from performing again to focus on producing and managing STPR Inc.

+Anime film

+An anime film adaptation of the band was announced on March 24, 2024.
+Titled Gekijōban SutoPuri Hajimari no Monogatari: Strawberry School Festival!!!!, it was produced by Liden Films and directed by Naoki Matsuura, with Chika Suzumura writing the script, Yumi Nakamura designing the characters, and STPR Records producing the music.
+The film premiered in Japanese theaters on July 19, 2024.